mans2singh/GettingAndCleaningDataProject/CodeBook.md

 * All commas, parenthesis and hyphens are remove removed.

 ##### Variable name format decision
-I choose to make the variables camel-case since they are easy to ready.
-I left the short names of the variable name so that the context of the variables generated is not lost in translation.
+The variable names were chosen to be camel-case so that they are easy to ready.
+The shortened parts of names of were left as such so that the context of the variables generated is not lost in translation and the names don't get too long.
 (Eg: in the first row below - for tBodyAcc-mean()-X, transformed to timeBodyAccMeanX)

 #### Examples of two variable name and their transformation: